Phrenchen/basic_project_webpack_typescript/readme.md

 KNOWN ISSUES / TODOs:

-- css changes in subfolders are ignored
+- does each subfolder in dist folder need to be added to contentBase? how to avoid this?